AntonSol919/linkspace/homepage/eli5.md

 | /private/file2     | ...          |

 The ```read_index``` reads /work/file1 and returns ```Hello world```.
-Your device automatically pick a program to open the data with.
+Your device automatically picks a program to open the data with.
 But you can pick a different program to use the data in.

 These text things "/hello/file1" and "/world/file2" go by many names.